 - The 75 percent subsidy must be applied for, and the 15 percent revenue decline (for March 2020) and 30 percent revenue decline (for further months) threshold met.

-- As of April 23, 2020, the CEBA loan is confirmed as NOT being available to congregations.
-Camps and certain ministries that have a payroll of between $20,000 and $1.5 million may be eligible.
+- As of June 19, 2020, some congregations ARE eligible for CEBA.
+See the new eligibility guidelines.
+Camps and certain ministries that have a payroll of between $20,000 and $1.5 million may also be eligible.

 - Within our church structures, it is the entity that manages and reports payroll that must apply.
 In certain multi-point pastoral charge situations, it will be the pastoral charge even if that is not where charitable status is held.